Hello.

 Dr. Jenni Fagan concluded a PhD at the University of Edinburgh in 2020, becoming a Dr. of Philosophy.

-Dr. Jenni Fagan grew up in the local authority care system for 16 years, before spending several years in homeless accommodation.
-She has moved over forty-six times and spent her teens and early twenties playing in punk and then grunge bands.
-She has been a Robert Louis Stevenson Fellow in Grez, France, a Gavin Wallace Fellow as Poet in Residence at Summerhall where she engraved poetry onto bones and installed her poems around the building, Lewisham Hospital poet working in the Neo-natal unit and archives, Norfolk Blind Association, also a University of Edinburgh Writer in Residence, Arvon Tutor and she has worked with blind and visually impaired writers, people in prison or secure facilities, among other vulnerable groups.
+A prior Robert Louis Stevenson Fellow in Grez, France, a Gavin Wallace Fellow as Poet in Residence at Summerhall where she engraved poetry onto bones and installed her poems around the building, Lewisham Hospital poet in residence working in the Neo-natal unit and archives, Norfolk Blind Association, also a University of Edinburgh Writer in Residence, Arvon Tutor and she has worked with blind and visually impaired writers, people in prison or secure facilities, among other vulnerable groups.
 Fagan was a poetry lecturer at Strathclyde University, also teaching fiction at The University of Edinburgh.
-She is a member of Liberty, and was most recently made a Royal Literary Fellow, in 2023.

 Prior residencies at Shakespeare and Company in Paris, saw her writing several poetry collections there, it is her favourite place to read and she considers it one of her literary homes.